vasupradharamac/movie_rental_services/README.md

 # movie_rental_services

-Movie Rental Services is an application that enables users to find and rent their favourite movies.
+Movie Rental Services is an application that enables users to find and rent movies.

 # Features of the app